lightkun10/Adventure-TDD/README.md

 ## Personal Journey

-This project serves as a reflection of my journey in learning and applying OOP principles, TDD practices, and collaborative development.
-It highlights my ability to work with partners, communicate effectively, and deliver high-quality code.
+This project serves as a reflection of my journey in learning and applying OOP principles, problem solving, commitment, and TDD practices.